Abolitionism (animal rights): Concepts

 New welfarists argue that there is no logical or practical contradiction between abolitionism and "welfarism".
 Welfarists think that they can be working toward abolition, but by gradual steps, pragmatically taking into account what most people can be realistically persuaded to do in the short as well as the long term, and reduce animal suffering as it is most urgent to relieve.
 People for the Ethical Treatment of Animals, for example, in addition to promoting local improvements in the treatment of animals, promote vegetarianism.
-Although some people believe that changing the legal status of nonhuman sentient beings is a first step in abolishing ownership or mistreatment, others may argue that this will fail to succeed if the consuming public has not already begun to reduce or eliminate its exploitation of animals as their own food.
+Although some people believe that changing the legal status of nonhuman sentient beings is a first step in abolishing ownership or mistreatment, others argue that this will not succeed if the consuming public has not already begun to reduce or eliminate its exploitation of animals for food.

 Personhood

 In 1992, Switzerland amended its constitution to recognize animals as beings and not things.
 The dignity of animals is also protected in Switzerland.

 New Zealand granted basic rights to five great ape species in 1999.
 Their use is now forbidden in research, testing or teaching.

-In the interests of future generations, Germany added animal welfare in a 2002 amendment to its constitution, becoming the first European Union member to do so.
+Germany added animal welfare in a 2002 amendment to its constitution, becoming the first European Union member to do so.

 In 2007, the parliament of the Balearic Islands, an autonomous province of Spain, passed the world's first legislation granting legal rights to all great apes.

 In 2013, India officially recognized dolphins as non-human persons.

-In 2014, France revised the legal status of animals from movable property to sentient beings, and the province of Quebec in Canada is considering similar legislation.
+In 2014, France revised the legal status of animals from movable property to sentient beings.

+In 2015, the province of Quebec in Canada adopted the Animal Welfare and Safety Act, which gave animals the legal status of "sentient beings with biological needs".